valkey-io/valkey-doc/topics/modules-api-ref.md

     void scan_callback(ValkeyModuleKey *key, ValkeyModuleString* field, ValkeyModuleString* value, void *privdata);

-- key - the key context provided to for the scan.
+- key - the key context provided for the scan.
 - field - field name, owned by the caller and need to be retained if used after this function.
 - value - value string or NULL for set type, owned by the caller and need to